OpenZHHK/translation/README.md

 > POST /id: Update
 > DELETE /id: Delete

-> GET /download?type=(single|multiple): get all words, of the type defined sorted by name in the given format
+> GET _file?type=(single|multiple): get all words, of the type defined sorted by name in the given format
-> POST /upload: upload a file with the a delimited file to create word objects in bulk
+> POST _file: upload a file with the a delimited file to create word objects in bulk

 ## Delimited File Format